PC4005 - Study Skills and Introductory Biopsychology (2019/20)

 The aims of this module are aligned with the qualification descriptors within the Quality Assurance Agency’s Framework for Higher Education Qualifications.
 Specifically, this module aims to

 • Develop students’ ability to study and learn at HE level.

-- Enable students to reflect upon and develop their abilities in oral and written communication, selecting, analysing and evaluating information, and interpersonal relationship management.
+• Enable students to reflect upon and develop their abilities in oral and written communication, selecting, analysing and evaluating information, and interpersonal relationship management.

 • Support students in understanding and creating a profile of personal and professional skills, attributes and achievements

 As such, the student skills element of this module encourages students to develop practical, intellectual and interpersonal skills that are of use in many employment settings, and also provides students with a toolkit of intellectual and practical academic skills which will assist their progression to modules at levels 5 & 6.

-- Provide an introduction to the fundamentals of biological psychology.
+• Provide an introduction to the fundamentals of biological psychology.

-- Provide a framework for evaluating biological research methods, ideas and theories.
+• Provide a framework for evaluating biological research methods, ideas and theories.

 • Introduce the use of data from both humans and animals

-- encourage independent learning through developing library skills and the ability to provide evidence and to support or refute ideas
+• encourage independent learning through developing library skills and the ability to provide evidence and to support or refute ideas

-Study skills: key material will be delivered through lecture sessions, with the workshops offering practical exercises in which students the opportunity to develop their understanding of the topics and reflect upon how their new understanding could be applied to their own academic and personal development.
-Guided independent study opportunities (e.g., pre-lecture reading, workshop preparation) will be offered via WebLearn.
-Students are also expected to engage in self-managed private study around the topics covered in this part of the module.
+Study skills: key material will be delivered through lecture sessions plus practical exercises during lectures and workshops, offering students the opportunity to develop their understanding of the topics and reflect upon how their new understanding could be applied to their own academic and personal development.
+Guided independent study opportunities (e.g., reading, websites) will be offered via WebLearn.
+Students are also expected to engage in private study around the topics covered in this part of the module.

 On successful completion of this module students will be able to:

-- Practice and develop their oral and written communication skills, and skills in identifying, selecting and analysing information.
+5. Practice and develop their oral and written communication skills, and skills in identifying, selecting and analysing information.

-- Provide knowledge of the nervous system and its influence on human behaviour.
+6. Provide knowledge of the nervous system and its influence on human behaviour.

-- Conduct literature reviews including the use of journal articles and specialist texts rather than just general texts, evaluating theories and communicating this within a word limit in order to enhance editorial transferable skills.
+7. Conduct literature reviews including the use of journal articles and specialist texts rather than just general texts, evaluating theories and communicating this within a word limit in order to enhance editorial transferable skills.